uvacobi/scribe/15-genomicIntervals.md

 ![binarySearchExp2](figs/binarySearchExp2.png)

-However, we can not do binary seach on a BED file with sorted regions because binary search also requires random access.
+However, we can not do binary search on a BED file with sorted regions because binary search also requires random access.
 It requires the ability to access any element directly.
 Indexing would provide random access to the file.

 ## BINARY SEARCH TREES